-At the time he passed away, the track had been laid up to Simcoe, but none of the scenery or buildings had been added beyond Hagersville/Garnet.
+At the time he passed away, the track had been laid from Hamilton all the way to Simcoe, but none of the scenery or buildings had been added South of Hagersville/Garnet.

 Unfortunately Dad never got to see my Port Dover sections in person, though he saw lots of photos of it while I was building it out west.
 I did eventually move it back home that fall and joined it up to the south end of Simcoe by way of our laundry room.

 The guys all really came together to get the layout looking mostly done in time for the fall open house.
 We ran trains all day for a record attendance of almost 100 people! making it a complete success in my opinion.
 Though it was an emotional time to say the least.

 We took lots of great photo's and video's to preserve the legacy in that mostly finished state, before finally dismantling and selling everything later that winter.

 This article is my final tribute to the Hagersville Sub that my Dad and I and our friends contributed in building.
 Model Railroading was one of Dads biggest passions in life and it will forever be a part of my story too.

 We all miss him, but I like to believe he continues to live on for as long as his memory does.

 It's about time I finally wrote something in this blog about my 1/87 (HO)scale model of Port Dover Ont. that depicts the CN railway service in town during the summer of 1950.

 I can tell you, even if you're not a train guy - the skills I've learned through this wonderful hobby have directly translated to what I do for a living!